Part of the False Dichotomies in the Church series

 Old Covenant vs. New Covenant?
 A Better Way to Understand God’s Promises

 ‘I spy with my little eye something brown and curly,” my son said last week.
 I started by guessing the curly things.
 No luck.
 I guessed everything brown I could see, being pretty generous with the definition of brown.
 Van Gogh’s Postman’s beard?
 No. The stem of the ivy plant?
 No. After I conceded, my son informed me I was sitting on the brown curly thing in question: our couch.
-Nevermind that our couch is more plumb than brown—how is it possibly curly, I asked.
+Never mind that our couch is more plum than brown—how is it possibly curly, I asked.
 “With my pocket microscope!” he said.
 Looking closer, I saw that he was right.

 Enjoying this article?
 Read more from The Biblical Mind.

 At the Lord’s table we hear: “This cup is the new covenant in my blood” (1 Cor 11:25).
 Hearing of the “new” covenant, it’s easy to imagine it as set against an “old” covenant.
 And if we have the letter of Hebrews in mind, it almost seems obvious that old and new covenants form a dichotomy: “In speaking of a new covenant, he makes the first one obsolete” (8:13).
 But to set old and new at odds with one another is a false dichotomy.
 We need to look closer.